Normally, all events take place on the premises of our bookshop. Exceptions will be explicitly communicated.

 -

-An event by Scheidegger & Spiess and Never Stop Reading, followed by book sales and aperitif.
+An event by Park Books publishing house and Never Stop Reading, followed by a book sale and aperitif.
 Admission is free.
 The presentation will be held in German.

-An event by Scheidegger & Spiess and Never Stop Reading, followed by book sales and aperitif.
+An event by Park Books publishing house and Never Stop Reading, followed by a book sale and aperitif.
 Admission is free.
 The presentation will be held in German.